carbon-language/carbon-lang/docs/design/generics/terminology.md

 It includes type checking and other semantic checks.
 It is possible, even with templates, to check semantics of expressions that are not [dependent](#dependent-names) on any template parameter in the definition.
-Adding constraints to template parameters and/or switching them to be generic allows the compiler to increase how much of the definition can be checked.
+Adding constraints to template parameters and/or switching them to be checked allows the compiler to increase how much of the definition can be checked.
 Any remaining checks are delayed until [instantiation](#instantiation), which can fail.